Why study Religious Studies?

 (a) For the thesis option, the student must write and orally defend a thesis that meets minimum department and University requirements.

-(b) For the non-thesis option, the student must produce and orally defend a research portfolio.
+(b) For the portfolio option, the student must produce and orally defend a research portfolio.

-Graduate Handbook: Further information on fulfillment of degree requirements and other department and University policies and procedures can be found in the Department of Religious Studies Graduate Handbook.
+Further information on fulfillment of degree requirements and other department policies and procedures can be found in the Department of Religious Studies Graduate Handbook.

 Course List Code | Title | Hours |